jshikanova/todo/README.md

 - [x] Enable only one editable item at a time
 - [ ] Add editable order for items (?)
 - [ ] Add check if item's title changed
-- [ ] Disable focus on click outside the input
+- [x] Disable focus and submit edit on click outside the input